cygnus77/behavioral-cloning/README.md

 ## Data Augmentation
 * Udacity supplied a data set with 8006 samples, each containing 3 images.
 * A majority of the training data contains steering angles that are close to 0.
 To reduce the disparity and help the model learn when to turn, 75% of the rows with low steering values are removed.
-* What is left is woefully inadequate to train a deep model such as the NVIDIA model.
+* What is left (~4740 images) is woefully inadequate to train a deep model such as the NVIDIA model.

 * The goal of augmenting the data set is to train the model on a wider range of scenarios, helping it to generalize well.
 * Simple image transforms implemented as python generators can be used to multiply the data set considerably.
 * In all, the augmentation methods below yielded 45 images per sample in the udacity data set.

+* After augmentation, 4,740 images are augmented to 213,300 samples.

 #### Using left and right camera images
 * Every training data sample contains images from 3 cameras: left, center and right along with a steering value (y).